Comparisons / CrewAI vs Haystack

 CrewAI vs Haystack: Which Agent Framework to Use?

-CrewAI crewai organizes work into agents, tasks, and crews.
-Haystack haystack by deepset is a framework for building nlp and llm pipelines.
-Here is how they compare — and what the same patterns look like in plain Python.
+CrewAI organizes work into Agents, Tasks, and Crews.
+Haystack by deepset is a framework for building NLP and LLM pipelines.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers